 Behavior and use cases

-Datastream gives users the ability to bring source data from a Relational Database Management System (RDBMS) and other sources into destinations such as Cloud Storage in a near-real-time fashion.
-This provides for downstream use-cases such as loading the data into BigQuery for data warehousing and data lake creation, or running Spark jobs over the data for artificial intelligence and machine learning use cases.
+Datastream gives users the ability to bring source data from a Relational Database Management System (RDBMS) and other sources into destinations such as BigQuery and Cloud Storage in near real-time fashion.
+This provides for downstream use-cases such as loading the data into BigQuery for data warehousing and analytics, or running Spark jobs over the data for artificial intelligence and machine learning use cases.

 Change data capture